Alacho2/LessPM/readme.md

 The client is, I hope, a little bit simpler.
 Well, depends how much javascript you have been using recently.
 You need yarn, as that was the building system that I chose.
-After these are installed, you can run
+After these are installed, you can run these commands from the client-folder.
-Before running these commands, you need to be in the client folder.
 ```
 yarn install;
 yarn website:https